 We have implemented the BST/DME and Greedy-BST/DME algorithms in ANSI C on Sun SPARC-20 machines.
-Recall that Greedy-BST/DME considers merging region construction with topology generation, whereas BST/DME considers only merging region construction for a given topology.
-To avoid cumbersome notation, we would simply use BME (or IME) to refer to the BST/DME algorithm, as well as the Greedy-BST/DME algorithm, that employ the BME (or IME) method to construct merging region.
-The context in which BME or IME is used should differentiate between BST/DME and Greedy-BST/DME clearly.
-Moreover, we use IME-GS to refer to the IME method with greedy selection of merging regions, and IME-DPS to refer the version employing dynamic programming-based selection technique.
+Recall that Greedy-BST/DME considers merging region construction with topology generation, whereas BST/ DME considers only merging region construction for a given topology.
+To avoid cumbersome notation, we would simply use BME (or IME) to refer to the BST/DME algorithm, as well as to the Greedy-BST/DME algorithm, then employ the BME (or IME) method to construct merging region.
+The context in which BME or IME is used should differentiate between BST/ DME and Greedy-BST/DME clearly.
+Moreover, we use IME-GS to refer to the IME method with greedy selection of merging regions, and IME-DPS to refer to the version that employs a dynamic programming-based selection technique.
 If no distinction is required, we simply refer to both IME-GS and IME-DPS as IME.

 The benchmark test cases r1-r5 [Tsay 1993] were used to evaluate our Greedy-BST/DME algorithms for skew bounds in the range of 0-10ns.
-Table I compares the various bounded-skew routing costs obtained by our algorithms with (i) the best reported zero-skew clock routing costs of the best known algorithm (CL+I6 from [Edahiro 1993a]) and (ii) the Steiner tree routing costs of one of the best known heuristics, the BOI Steiner algorithm [Borah et al. 1994].
+Table I compares the various bounded-skew routing costs obtained by our algorithms with (i) the best reported zero-skew clock routing costs of the best known algorithm (CL+I6 from Edahiro [1993a]) and (ii) the Steiner tree routing costs of one of the best known heuristics, the BOI Steiner algorithm [Borah et al. 1994].
 Also included in Table I are the CPU times for BME, IME-GS, and IME-DPS.

-In this experiment, the IME algorithms keep at most k = 5 merging regions for each internal node, and slices each merging region to s = 7 Manhattan arcs for merging with other nodes.
+In this experiment, the IME algorithms keep at most k = 5 merging regions for each internal node, and slice each merging region to s = 7Manhattan arcs for merging with other nodes.
 For instances where IME-DPS performs better than IME-GS, the average wirelength is 5.8% less.
 On the other hand, when IME-GS performs better, the average wirelength is 3% less.
-In terms of overall wirelength, IME-DPS is slightly better than IME-GS by an arithmetic mean of 1.5% less wirelength.3 Moreover, we note that the run-times of IME-DPS and IME-GS are comparable although the dynamic programming selection method has a higher complexity than the greedy selection method.
-This is due to the fact that the bottleneck in the Greedy-BST/DME algorithm is the computation of nearest-neighbor graph (See Sections 2.1 and 5), but not merging region construction.
-In general, the run-time of IME due to the nearest-neighbor graph computation is no more than k^2 times that of BME.
-Therefore, in subsequent experiments, we will consider only IME-DPS solutions.
+In terms of overall wirelength, IME-DPS is slightly better than IME-GS by an arithmetic mean of 1.5% less wirelength.
+Moreover, we note that the run-times of IME-DPS and IME-GS are comparable, although the